Dhananjaya Y. Chandrachud: Aadhaar – The biometric project

-Foremost amongst his notable dissents is his opinion in Puttaswamy (II) v.
-Union of India.
+Foremost amongst his notable dissents is his opinion in the Puttaswamy (II) v.
+Union of India case.
 In 2016, the Government of India enacted the Aadhaar Act, which is the world's largest biometric ID system.
-World Bank Chief Economist Paul Romer described Aadhaar as "the most sophisticated ID programme in the world".
+World Bank chief economist Paul Romer described Aadhaar as "the most sophisticated ID program in the world".
 As the basis for the overarching system had been laid down in 2010, the Aadhaar system was subject to a wide range of orders by the Supreme Court between 2013 and 2019.
 The Act was challenged before the Supreme Court on numerous grounds, which included a charge of bypassing the Upper House or Rajya Sabha by being passed as a Money Bill, of creating a surveillance state, and creating a class of citizens which would be excluded from the class of beneficiaries.
 Some groups also raised significant privacy concerns with the government database that held the biometric and personal information of every individual in the country.

-In the judgment dated 28 September 2018, the Indian Supreme Court upheld that constitutional validity of the Act by a 4-1 majority, with Chandrachud penning the sole dissent.
+In the judgment dated 28 September 2018, the Indian Supreme Court upheld that constitutional validity of the Act by a 4–1 majority, with Chandrachud penning the sole dissent.
 His dissent, which came to be called the 'dissent for the ages' noted numerous deficiencies in the proposed system and struck down in its entirety the Act as constituting a "fraud on the Constitution".
 In the celebrated dissent, he based his analysis of the Aadhaar architecture on five key aspects - surveillance, proportionality, Money Bill, inequality and individual identity.